 One of the challenges with this architecture pattern is that a user request goes through a chain of requests, distributed across the microservices, making it difficult to analyze an error.

-We can fix this with a pattern called “Distributed tracing”.
+We can fix this with a pattern named “Distributed tracing”.

 This pattern involves using 2 headers: Trace Id and Span Id.